Why Use Cable Ties for Securing Pipes?

 -

-Quick installation: Wrap and pull—no tools required
+Quick Installation: Wrap and pull—no drilling or threading required.

 -